Monthly Archives: January 2019

 Our one exception to these sorts of rules was that we never hyphenated “ray-tracing” in Ray Tracing Gems.
 For starters, we’d have to considering changing the title to Ray-Tracing Gems, which takes emphasis off of ray tracing (“Hey, this book’s a rip-off, I thought it was about properly rendering gemstones”).
 It’s also the more popular adjective form in previous publications (though I found only a few articles to back up this claim).
 To confuse things a bit, Microsoft calls their DXR API “DirectX Raytracing” – one word for “ray tracing.”
 We use it this way whenever we spell it out for DXR.
 We also resisted using “any-hit shader” and “closest-hit shader,” as Microsoft does not hyphenate, no matter how much I wish they did.
 This quotidian stuff takes up a surprising amount of time, but luckily I’ve folded the various common hyphenation tests into chex_latex.
 If you disagree, it’s easy to change or remove the tests from the script (even if you don’t know Perl, you do know how to use the “delete” key).

 I like to avoid too many uses of “this” without a noun after them.
-Some strict teachers never allow a “this” without a noun after each one, but I think that’s overkill.
+A high-school teacher of mine never allowed a “this” without a noun after each one, but I think that’s overkill.
 Still, it’s good to think about: If it’s not obvious what the noun should be after the “this”, then add it.
 I’ve also found that “This” at the start of a sentence can often be changed to “Doing so,” e.g., “We add up the probabilities.
 This simplifies the subsequent…” to “We add up the probabilities.
 Doing so simplifies the subsequent…” The second sentence is a bit more active and engaging.

 Avoid “very” when you can, as it’s either fluff or is a lazy way to increase the impact.
 Mark Twain didn’t say (but it’s still a great quote): “substitute ‘damn’ every time you’re inclined to write ‘very’; your editor will delete it and the writing will be just as it should be.”
 There are lists out there, such as this one, giving synonyms, e.g., “massive” for “very big.”
 That said, I haven’t yet found good replacements for “very close” and “very time consuming.”
 Another word in this category of fluff is “really.”
 Please never use that in formal writing; even “very” is better.